 The Kennel Club provides a range of online tools to assist with choosing healthy breeding combinations.
 Choosing a suitable mate shouldn’t simply be a case of using the nearest available, the most interesting colour or the one that is clear for PRA, as there are many other things to be taken into consideration.
-The DBC provides a useful checklist of what to look for, but the KC tools help too:
+We have advice for breeders and there are KC tools oo:

 Mate Select.
 The first step towards checking a potential mate’s suitability.
 This free online service will give an indication of how closely related the two dogs are, as inbreeding can result in unhealthy genetic blips.
 The results of any Kennel Club required or recommended DNA test such as Cord 1 PRA or Lafora can also be found.

-The Kennel Club is a not for profit charitable trust that puts cash back into health research.
+The Kennel Club and the KC Charitable Trust puts money back into health research.

 As dachshund owners, we should be particularly grateful for this.
 Some time ago, it was recognised that Miniature Wire Dachshunds were prone to be affected by Lafora, an inherited and particularly nasty form of epilepsy (in 2010, around 10% were affected, 40% were carriers).
 The Kennel Club’s generous financial contribution from their Charitable Trust was crucial in developing a Lafora DNA test, and their later support (through making it a recommended test and promoting it) helped enormously in encouraging breeders to use it.
 Today (2019), it is estimated that less than 5% of pups are now born from unsafe combinations that might mean they inherit the condition (for more information about Lafora see http://www.laforadogs.com/).